suncoast-devs/handbook/campus/policies.md

 The Smoke-Free policy applies to:

-All areas of buildings occupied by company students and employees.
+All areas of buildings occupied by students and employees.
 All school-sponsored off-site conferences and meetings.
 All vehicles owned or leased by the company.
+All students and employees.
 All visitors (customers and vendors) to company premises.
 All contractors and consultants and/or their employees working on company premises.
 All temporary employees.